 The goal of the present paper is to develop and analyze a new fully dynamic Banach space mixed formulation of the Navier--Stokes--Biot model and to study a suitable conforming numerical discretization.
 We employ a classical dual mixed velocity--pressure formulation for the Darcy flow, a displacement-based formulation for the elasticity equation, and a weakly symmetric nonlinear pseudostress--velocity--vorticity formulation for the Navier--Stokes equations.
 This new formulation offers several advantages, including local conservation of mass for the Darcy flow, local momentum conservation for the Navier--Stokes equations, and accurate approximations with continuous normal components across element edges or faces for the Darcy velocity and the free fluid stress.
-More precisely, similarly to \cite{cot2017,cgo2021,lcy2022}, we introduce a nonlinear pseudostress tensor combining the fluid stress tensor with the convective term and subsequently eliminate the pressure unknown, by utilizing the deviatoric stress.
-In order to impose the weak symmetry of the Navier-Stokes stress, the vorticity is introduced as additional unknown.
-The approximation of the fluid stress in the $\bbH(\bdiv)$ space ensures compatible enforcement of momentum conservation.
-The transmission conditions consisting of mass conservation, conservation of momentum, and the Beavers–Joseph–Saffman slip with friction condition are imposed weakly via the incorporation of two Lagrange multipliers: the traces of the fluid velocity and the Darcy pressure on the interface.
-We comment that the Banach space formulation utilizes the natural spaces arising from the application of the Cauchy–Schwarz and Hölder inequalities to the terms resulting from the testing and integration by parts of the equations of the model.
+More precisely, similarly to \cite{cot2017,cgo2021,augmented}, we introduce a nonlinear pseudostress tensor that combines the fluid stress tensor with the convective term.
+Subsequently, we eliminate the pressure unknown by utilizing the deviatoric tensor.
+To impose the weak symmetry of the Navier--Stokes pseudostress, vorticity is introduced as an additional unknown.
+The approximation of the fluid pseudostress in the $\bbH(\bdiv)$ space ensures compatible enforcement of momentum conservation.
+The transmission conditions, including mass conservation, momentum conservation, and the Beavers--Joseph--Saffman slip with friction condition, are imposed weakly through the incorporation of two Lagrange multipliers: the traces of the fluid velocity and the Darcy pressure on the interface.
+We note that the Banach space formulation leverages the natural function spaces that arise from applying the Cauchy--Schwarz and H\"older inequalities to the terms obtained by testing and integrating by parts the equations of the model.
 This is in contrast to the augmented formulation developed in \cite{augmented}, where redundant terms are added in order to ensure control of the fluid velocity in the $\bH^1$ norm.